 In a large bowl, combine the yeast, water, and agave and let rest for 10 minutes.
 Stir in 3 cups of the flour and the salt, adding the remaining cup of flour a few tablespoons at a time, just until you have a sticky dough.
 Transfer it onto a floured board and knead until the dough is smooth.

 Divide the dough into six equal portions.
-Flour your hands to keep them from sticking to the dough, then press and pull the dough into the shape of an oval that is about 5 inches wide and 7 inches long.
+Flour your hands to keep them from sticking to the mixture, then press and pull the dough into the shape of an oval that is about 5 inches wide and 7 inches long.

 Dust each piece lightly with flour, then stack each one on a plate, separating them with a sheet of lightly oiled parchment paper.
 Wrap the stack in foil and refrigerate for approximately 2 hours.